johannfr/zup/README.md

 # 'Zup for TargetProcess

-This is a simple tool that pops up at given (currently hard-coded) intervals and allows you to register work-time into the your open TargetProcess issues.
+This is a simple tool that pops up at given intervals and allows you to register work-time into the your "Open" or "Test" TargetProcess UserStories.

 This tool is heavily inspired by a tool made by a former colleague of mine made, Árni Þór Erlendsson, called [Task Reminder](http://www.sneddy.com/taskreminder/).